 The ads show cartoon cows grazing in a pasture, with a milk truck driving past.

 The new Kraft packages, which began appearing on supermarket shelves in recent weeks, also come stamped with a red circle noting they have no artificial preservatives or flavors.
-Kraft says its cheese slices haven't used artificial flavors for many years, but that it just recently decided to advertise that aspect of the product.
+Kraft says its Singles haven't used artificial flavors for many years, but that it just recently decided to advertise that aspect of the product.

 "Consumers are looking for those less artificial cues and messages," said Gavin Schmidt, manager of cheese research and development at Kraft.
 "Those messages are more meaningful to consumers than they have been in the past."